CMU-CREATE-Lab/tile-generation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://github.com/maputnik/editor

-What they don’t make clear is that installing it fails with both Node.js 4.x and 6.x.
+What they don't make clear is that installing it fails with both Node.js 4.x and 6.x.
 I finally got it installed with Node.js 8.9.2.
 But, they also don't make clear how you can use this version to edit an existing file, other than doing an "upload".
 The pre-built binary version has an option to specify an JSON style file, and even watch for external changes to that file.
 That's easier, so just use the latest prebuilt binary, which you'll find here (I'm using `maputnik_darwin` v1.0.1):

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://github.com/maputnik/editor/releases